Though warned not to walk outside the black iron gates, we did it anyway…we are contrarians.

 “Don’t you forget it, mon!
 And please pray for me, that I will have courage.
 My name is Gary.”

-This marks the second sermon I’ve received on the streets of Belize City, and once again, God reaches out to the “normal” in his most ordinary way…
+This marks the second sermon I’ve received on the streets of Belize City, and once again, God reached out to the “normal” in his most ordinary way with an ordinary preacher.